luva254/Portfolio/Readme.md

 ## Contact
 Reach me through phone:+254743548987 or through email godfrey.luvandale@student.moringaschool.com
 ## Licence
-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Permission is hereby granted, free of chargse, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell